Lophocyonidae

 Lophocyonidae is an extinct family of feliform carnivorans from the Miocene of Europe.

 Taxonomy

 Classification

-Lophocyonidae was previously treated as a subfamily of Hyaenidae, Procyonidae, or Viverridae, but Morales et al. (2019) recognized it as a distinct family in its own right.
+Lophocyonidae was previously a subfamily of Hyaenidae, Procyonidae, or Viverridae, but Morales et al. (2019) recognized it as a distinct family in its own right.
 Distinguishing features of lophocyonids include the molarization of the anterior premolars (P3 and p4), the lophodont adaptation of the molar dentition and the complex morphology of the incisors.

 Phylogenetic tree

 The phylogenetic relationships of Lophocyonidae are shown in the following cladogram: